markqvist/Reticulum/README.md

   - The API is very easy to use, and provides transfer progress
 - Lightweight, flexible and expandable Request/Response mechanism
 - Efficient link establishment
-  - Total bandwidth cost of setting up an encrypted link is 3 packets totaling 297 bytes
+  - Total cost of setting up an encrypted and verified link is only 3 packets, totalling 297 bytes
   - Low cost of keeping links open at only 0.44 bits per second
+- Reliable sequential delivery with Channel and Buffer mechanisms

 ## Roadmap
 While Reticulum is already a fully featured and functional networking stack,